facebookarchive/bistro/README.md

 gratefully accept patches that improve Bistro's builds, or add support for various flavors of Linux and Mac OS.

-The binaries will be in `bistro/cmake/{Debug,Release}`.
+The binaries will be in `bistro/cmake/{Debug, Release}`.
 Available build targets are explained here: http://cmake.org/Wiki/CMake_Useful_Variables#Compilers_and_Tools You can start Bistro's unit tests by running `ctest` in those directories.